 102 Id., at 103 ("We have in this particular, to guard ourselves against an inordinate veneration of old authors, merely because they are old, or against a too implicit reliance upon old authors, simply because they have been relied upon so long.
-Science advances, and it would be a matter of great regret, if successive centuries were unable to supersede by their labors some works of previous periods, though they lost justly enjoyed, and for a long time, the reputation of authority.").
+Science advances, and it would be a matter of great regret, if successive centuries were unable to supersede by their labors some works of previous periods, though they have justly enjoyed, and for a long time, the reputation of authority.").

 103 Id., at 217 ("Whether we attribute authority to precedents or not, we ought always to pay proper attention to them; for whatever subject may occupy our reflection, it will always be found of great assistance, to inquire how others, in different situations, have viewed and acted upon the matter.").

-104 Id. at 219 ("Precedents must be taken with all their adjuncts, or they will be totally misunderstood; and not only with their adjuncts at the time, but likewise with their consequences and effects.").
+104 Id. at 219 ("Precedents must be taken with all their adjuncts, or they will be totally misunderstood; and